payingattention/linkjs/README.md

 ```

 This sacrifices succinctness to expose the internals of the application in a discoverable
 and extensible way.
-Like web traffic, developers can log requests and responses when they need
+Developers can log request traffic to understand application flow.
+Then,
-to understand application flow.
-Then, either by configuration or convention (through
+either by configuration or convention (via `app.findModules()`) components can interface with
-`app.findModules()`) components can recognize and interface with each other to form the application.
+each other to form the application.

 ## Response Composition